 There is ongoing industrial action causing disruption to cross channel services.
 Check online with your chosen operator and plan your journey to avoid disruption.
 See this information on the situation.
 Information about alternative routes and operators is available via this interactive map.

-There are large numbers of illegal migrants in and around Calais, who may seek an opportunity to enter the UK illegally.
-Although local police patrols have been reinforced, you should keep vehicle doors locked in slow moving traffic and secure your vehicle when it is left unattended.
+There are large numbers of illegal migrants in and around Calais, who may seek to enter the UK illegally.
+You should keep vehicle doors locked in slow moving traffic and secure your vehicle when it is left unattended.

 You should apply for a free European Health Insurance Card (EHIC) before you travel.
 If you already have an EHIC, make sure it hasn’t expired.
 Some medical costs aren’t covered by the EHIC so you should also take out comprehensive travel and medical insurance before you travel.
 See Health

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.